“You don’t change a country culture from the outside” – Lawrence Harrison

-“Why do diplomats at the UN from countries like Quawait, Egypt, Tchad, Sudan, Mocambique, Pakistan, Ethiopia and Syria collect hundreds of parking tickets in New York every year?
+“Why do diplomats at the UN from countries like Quawait, Egypt, Tchad, Sudan, Mocambique, Pakistan, Ethiopia, and Syria collect hundreds of parking tickets in New York every year?
 And why do Swedish, Danish, Japanese, Israelian, Norwegian or Canadian diplomats never have parking tickets?”
 David Brooks wrote this in The New York Times, some time back.

 We operate in the same research area, therefore we were interested in his new book “The Central Liberal Truth”.
-In this book he concludes that cultural differences are the main denominators causing certain countries to develop themselves faster than others.
+In this book, he concludes that cultural differences are the main denominators causing certain countries to develop themselves faster than others.

-Nowadays the following has crucial political importance: can we deliberately change cultures in order that these enable development and modernization?
+Nowadays the following has crucial political importance: can we deliberately change cultures in order that enable development and modernization?
 Indirectly he points to the war on terrorism and changing the culture in the Middle East and that of the millions of Muslim immigrants in Europe?

-After working together with other scientists in his research in many countries he concluded: it is not possible to change a culture from outside, except in certain exceptional circumstances.
+After working together with other scientists in his research in many countries he concluded: it is not possible to change a culture from the outside, except in certain exceptional circumstances.
 It can only be done through the work of people from within the culture.

-It struck Harrison that before such transformations can start, they have lasted centuries more than decades, huge investments are made in education, especially in reading and writing of women.
+It struck Harrison that before such transformations can start, they have lasted centuries more than decades, huge investments are made in education, especially in the reading and writing of women.

 Are there any particular country culture configurations that can predict a strong economical development?
 Most poor countries, where 70 to 80% of the population lives below the poverty line, have centralized power structures and are collectivistic societies.
-In such societies economical and educational aid from outside will mostly be beneficial to the few (families) that hold the central power.
+In such societies, economical and educational aid from outside will mostly be beneficial to the few (families) that hold the central power.

-The richest countries, including the one’s that score high on GDP (per capita), are individualistic societies and a vast majority has no centralized power.
+The richest countries, including the ones that score high on GDP (per capita), are individualistic societies and a vast majority has no centralized power.